וגר לא־תונה ולא תלחצנו כי־גרים הייתם בארץ מצרים׃

 This commandment seems to peer into the future, to a time when the nations will flock to the house of Jacob in order to hear the word of the Lord.
-Not counting that for 2000 years now, ⅔ of the world has learned about the God of Abraham, in some form or another live but a seven day week, and have a judicial and moral code based on the 10 commandments, but now many are flocking around His Jewish children in some form or other in order to learn from the Torah.
+Not counting that for 2000 years now, ⅔ of the world has learned about the God of Abraham, in some form or another, live by a seven day week, and have a judicial and moral code based on the 10 commandments However, now many are flocking around His Jewish children in some form or other in order to learn from the Torah.

-As Jews, we are mandated in the command of Exo 22:21 to receive these people from the nations with the same grace that HaShem received us.
+As Jews, we are mandated in the command of Exodus 22:20(21) to receive these people from the nations with the same grace that HaShem received us.
 We should never look down on them or have a distant aloof attitude towards them.
 We must freely extend to them the same hand of fellowship that HaShem freely extended to us.

 Through the inspiration of HaShem, Isaiah said,